 Step 4.
 Validation of the maize translational N-regulatory network: The cross-species network analysis in this case study enabled us to identify and help annotate a network of 286 N-regulated genes in maize, which form a set of bio-modules.

 This list of 286 N-regulated interacting genes in the “maize translational network” (e.g. conserved between maize and Arabidopsis) includes 15 transcription factor hubs.
 Several of these TF hubs have been previously validated to regulate genes involved in N-assimilation in Arabidopsis [Gutierrez et al 2008] and have also been implicated in QTL studies of NUE in maize [NEED MOOSE REFS].
 These TF hubs of this conserved N-regulatory network provide a focus for network module identification, hypothesis testing and validation.
 For example, an exploration of the “network neighborhood” around the transcription factor hub CCA1 uncovered a subnetwork module of 59 genes including targets involved in nitrate uptake and sulfur uptake (Fig. 3.2).
 Using functions in VirtualPlant, a BioMaps analysis of the Arabidopsis homologs of this bio-module (59 genes) reveals an overrepresentation in GO terms including photoperiodism (p-val <0.005) and nitrate transport (p-val <0.01).
 The conservation of this network module between maize and Arabidopsis, reinforces the discovery that nitrogen-regulation of CCA1 imparts nutrient regulation of N-assimilation and the circadian clock in Arabidopsis [Gutierrez et al 2008].
 This case study now extends this discovery to maize, and also suggests that nitrogen regulation of CCA1 coordinates uptake of nitrogen, and sulfur which is highly supportive of our companion ERA CAPS application, which will add data on phosphate and sulfur nutrient responses to our network studies.
 Thus, this Arabidopsis-enabled maize network can now be used as targets for transgenic studies and as molecular markers for N-response in translational studies.
+[This subaim is awesome]

 Aim 3B.
 Identifying NUE-predictive network modules.
 The goal of this subaim is to identify network modules that are predictive of NUE traits.
 The resulting network modules will be tested for their ability to predict NUE outcomes using a “training-based” approach.
 Specifically, we will create NutriNet network modules using gene expression and NUE phenotype data from several varieties (e.g. 5-10), and test their performance in accurately predicting known NUE phenotypes in “left out” varieties, based solely on gene expression data.
-NutriNet modules validated in silico using this approach will be advanced to Aim 4 for lab and field tests.
+NutriNet modules discovered using this approach will be advanced to Aim 4 for lab and field tests of the most promising predicted modifications.